2014 Ohio State Buckeyes football team: Illinois

 OSU won their 62nd Illibuck Trophy when they defeated Illinois on November 1.

 In their traditional game for the Illibuck Trophy, Ohio State defeated the Illinois Fighting Illini 55–14 in Columbus.
 The Buckeyes kicked off to start the game and forced a turnover on the seventh play of the game, when Darron Lee intercepted a Reilly O'Toole pass.
 Ohio State took advantage of the turnover, scoring in three plays on a 23-yard Curtis Samuel touchdown run, giving the Buckeyes the early 7–0 lead.
 Ohio State scored on their next two drives with a field goal from Sean Nuernberger and a 32-yard touchdown pass from J. T. Barrett to Devin Smith, extending their lead to 17–0.
 The Buckeye continued to put pressure on the Illini, forcing a fumble by running back Josh Ferguson that was recovered by Tyvis Powell late in the first quarter, and a second interception for O'Toole recovered by Curtis Grant.
-Ohio State capitalized off of the interception, scoring a Curtis Samuel touchdown run, his second of the game.
+Ohio State capitalized on the interception, scoring a Curtis Samuel touchdown run, his second of the game.
 After a 25-yard punt return late in the first half, Ohio State scored in two plays on a touchdown pass from Barrett to Devin Smith, giving the Buckeyes a 31–0 lead going into halftime.

 After the first half, backup quarterback Cardale Jones replaced Barrett for the remainder of the game.
 Ohio State, who received the opening kickoff of the second half, scored on an 8-play, 79-yard drive that ended in a touchdown pass from Cardale Jones to Dontre Wilson.
 Illinois' ensuing possession ended after quarterback Aaron Bailey was sacked and fumbled the ball, with Curtis Grant recovering the fumble.
-Ohio State extended their lead off of the turnover on a 26-yard field goal from Nuernberger, giving the Buckeyes a 41–0 lead.
+Ohio State extended their lead off the turnover on a 26-yard field goal from Nuernberger, giving the Buckeyes a 41–0 lead.
 Ohio State again scored quickly on their next possession, with Jalin Marshall scoring on a 30-yard touchdown run.
 Illinois scored their first points of the game late in the third quarter on a touchdown run from Donovonn Young.
 Ohio State scored early in the fourth quarter on a touchdown pass from Jones to Michael Thomas.
 A 7-yard touchdown pass from Aaron Bailey to Matt LaCosse by the Illini to make the final score 55–14.
 With the win, Ohio State retained the wooden turtle trophy for which the game is famous for, and improved their all-time record against Illinois to 66–30–3 – including 62 Illibuck Trophies since it was established in 1925.